-Go to pages 62-65 to see how well you have done.
+Go to pages 64-67 to see how well you have done.
 Look at the progress you have made over the last four weeks.
-Are you building towards your long term goals on page 47?
-Set yourself new goals for next week on page 74.
-It's walking that does it for me.
-I've walked all over Skye for ages, but in 2006 I joined a women's walking group and we climbed Ben Nevis.
-It was amazing - something I'd never dreamed I could do.
-Just being out there completely clears your head.
+Are you building towards your long term goals on page 49?
+Set yourself new goals for next week on page 76.
+Because both my parents had hip replacements, I was worried about the future, and as my partner Sheg (59) suffered from a bad back, we knew we had to get more active.